EvanReborn/Fortnite-Forcer/README.md

-# Fortnite Forcer (I will update for Chapter 2 soon)
+# Fortnite Forcer (Patched in Chapter 2!)

 A easy to use anti-cheat switcher for Fortnite.

 **Evan#3797** is the sole creator and owner of this project.

-**If you get client failed to register error you have to update tokens!**
+**If you really need a forcer DM me on discord for a private build for chapter 2!**

 ## Usage